Our youth campaign can help you with this. Just take a look at their video. Visit https://youtu.be/hj4NKbfbzHc.

 The county is funded principally through property taxes with state general funds, state lottery funds, and federal funds providing support for certain programs.

 County Commissions are a unique body combining legislative, administrative, and judicial functions at the county level.
 In Marion County, the County Commissioner is a partisan position. meaning that Commissioners are candidates nominated by one or more parties that vie for control of the county.
 The fundamental values and political philosophies of candidates for county commissioner are important because Commissioners provide political leadership on behalf of the county, enact county ordinances, establish county policies, and allocate resources as well as supervising county operations.

 Shelaswau Crier is the Democratic candidate for Position 1.
 The Republican candidate is Kevin Cameron, who has served one term as a Commissioner after being appointed by the all-Republican commission.

-Shelaswau is a native Louisianan named by her father, a Christian minister.
-Her name means "beloved child of God" in Banti, a West African language.
-Shelaswau's family, however, has been rooted in the United States from the days of slavery before the Civil War.
+Shelaswau is a Louisiana native named by her father, a Christian minister, who said it was the name God gave him to give to her.
+Shelaswau means "beautiful child of God."
+While studying at Rice University, Shelaswau met a woman who shared that her name does indeed mean "beautiful child of God" in a Bantu dialect.
+Bantu is a West African language.
+Shelaswau's family, however, has been rooted in the United States since before the Civil War.